What to Wear to the Arctic

 The choice of clothing for cold climates is a very personal matter.
 It depends on your individual experience with cold conditions and can even depend on whether you feel you are more susceptible to the cold than other people.

 The following tips should help you to be comfortable and healthily warm in cold weather.
 We have found over the years that there can be considerable variation in weather from summer to summer and people often say to us that they didn’t use all their cold weather clothing.
 But it is certainly better to have more than not enough warm clothing.

 Spitsbergen is well north of the Arctic Circle.
-In summer the average air temperatures in the areas we will visit are between 10°C and -5°C. There is considerable climatic difference between the west and east coasts of Spitsbergen.
+In summer, the average air temperatures in the areas we visit are between 10°C and -5°C. There is considerable climatic difference between the west and east coasts of Spitsbergen.
 The west coast is swept by the Gulf Stream so the climate is mild and moist.
-In summer the temperature varies between 10°C and 3°C, the skies are often overcast and it is not uncommon for rain to fall.
-The east coast is a polar desert where the skies are generally clearer and the summer temperature varies between 5°C and -5°C.
+In summer, the temperature varies between 3°C and 10°C, the skies are often overcast and it is not uncommon for rain to fall.
+The east coast is a polar desert where the skies are generally clearer and the summer temperature varies between -5°C and 5°C.

 Body heat is most likely to be lost from where we have most surface area in comparison to total mass – namely, the hands and feet.
 Keep them warm and dry and you will be much more comfortable in a cold climate.

 If all the rest of your body is covered, as much as 90% of the heat you lose can come from your head; so be sure to wear a cap, beanie or balaclava.